hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 -	Identify what testing of the test tool is appropriate;
 -	Use [humanity-centered design processes](https://www.interaction-design.org/literature/topics/humanity-centered-design) which includes environmental risk mitigation and the health and safety mitigation.
 -   See Innovation Diffusion, for example look at Moore's "Crossing the Chasm" to understand where your stakeholders sit in the technology adoption cycle (see [Crossing The Chasm](https://en.wikipedia.org/wiki/Crossing_the_Chasm))
--   Think about the language your personas use, with this [blogpost abut two vocabularies for two audiences from Seth Godin](http://sethgodin.typepad.com/seths_blog/2017/02/the-two-vocabularies-because-there-are-two-audiences.html)
+-   Think about the language your personas use, with this [blogpost about two vocabularies for two audiences from Seth Godin](http://sethgodin.typepad.com/seths_blog/2017/02/the-two-vocabularies-because-there-are-two-audiences.html)